MineEjo/avi/README.md

 # avi

-Avi is an adaptive improvement of visual interaction in a code.
+Avi is an adaptive improvement of visual interaction in code for the JetBrains IDE.